steaks/leo-query/docs/blog/implementingRetryLogic.md

 # Implementing Retry Logic

 Lots of things can go wrong when you're making HTTP requests.
 Wifi can cut out.
 Servers can overload.
 Apps need to have a retry strategy for good UX.
-Leo Query implements a nuanced retry strategy.
+Leo Query implements a nuanced retry strategy using an exponential backoff.

-When building a retry strategy you need to answer three questions.
+Your retry strategy needs to answer three questions:

+1. When should you start retrying?
+2. How long should you wait between each retry?
+3. When should you stop retrying?

-### When should you start retrying?
+### 1. When should you start retrying?

 You should retry as soon as possible.
 Network or server errors often resolve quickly.
+Here's a snippet of Leo Query immediately retrying a failed promise.

 ```typescript
 const trigger = () => {